-To keep up with our progress as we build our very own dedicated curling club, make sure you visit the Charlotte Curling Association on Tumblr!
+To keep up with our progress as we build our very own dedicated curling club, make sure you visit the Charlotte Curling Association’s blog!
 Bookmark the page and check back often – we’ll be posting photos, video, and other status updates as we get closer and closer to our goal.

 As a reminder, the future location of our dedicated club is 6525 Old Statesville Road, Charlotte, NC 28269.